top of page

 bio

 Madelyn is also an educator and administrator.
 She values arts and education organizations which inspire communities and new generations of art-makers and audiences.
 For five years she produced Groundswell Series, an annual site-specific outdoor dance festival that brings dance into shared spaces in parks and playgrounds in Brooklyn, NY.
 She completed marketing internships with Pentacle -working directly with The Yard in Martha's Vineyard - and Movement Research.
 Madelyn has worked in New York City elementary and middle schools for several years, teaching and assisting dance, drama, and music classes.
 She has taught at the college-level at Smith College and Emory University, teaching courses in Contemporary/Modern Dance, Ballet, Butoh, and Dance for Everybody.
-She occasionally teaches community classes through the NY Butoh Institute and at School for Contemporary Dance and Thought.
+She frequently teaches community classes through the NY Butoh Institute and School for Contemporary Dance and Thought.

 2010 - present